bagdwr/StudentBase/README.md

 # StudentBase
 This base is designed for teachers to hold information about students.
 Teachers can manipulate with data, like adding, editing and deleting.
 Data is not stored in the DataBase and cannot work with parallel run
+In order to launch this program you need to run Main class